josephreggy23-coder/cadence/README.md

 - In-silico control is a model of control, not proof in tissue; the wet-lab step is what closes that gap, and the pipeline runs unchanged on real recordings.

-## Status

-Synthetic-data and modeling phase.
-The controller is developed and stress-tested in silico first; wet-lab validation planned.